-Seven healthy plants of each species were selected at each site age.
-On each plant, basal stem diameter and overall height were recorded at the beginning and end of the study period.
+On each plant ,we estimated growth of leaf and stem tissues via a series of structural measurements.
+Basal stem diameter and overall height were recorded at the beginning and end of the study period.
 Stem diameter was recorded approximately 10 mm above the base to avoid any basal swelling.
 A robust shoot was designated as the leader and the number of leaves along the entire length of the leader was measured.
 For species with a regular pattern of small leaves, the length of stem covered with leaves was measured in lieu of the number of leaves, and a species-level estimate of “leaves per stem length” was applied to convert stem length to a leaf count (see Supplementary materials for details).
 At the end of the study, the number of leaves remaining along this same shoot length was reassessed to determine the number of the original leaves remaining.
 At the end of the study period, plants were harvested at ground level and oven dried at 60ºC for at least 1 week.
 Leaves and stems were separated and weighed.

-Flowering parts on all individuals were recorded during repeat surveys, conducted every four weeks during cooler months and every three weeks during spring and summer.
+On each plant ,we estimated investment in reproductive tissues by counting the number flowering parts on all individuals during repeat surveys, conducted every four weeks during cooler months and every three weeks during spring and summer.
 At each survey, all flowering parts were counted, including buds (by size class), flowers, young fruit (by size class), and mature fruit.
 For some species the size of immature and mature fruit and cones was also measured, as the final size of the structures was quite variable.
 The exact flowering parts considered varied considerably by species due to their diverse floral structures.
 Flowcharts detailing what flower parts were included for each species are provided as in the Supplementary materials (see also Wenk et al. 2017).

+Estimating biomass investment and allocation